mossberg/awd/vim_reference.md

 ## Quick Start

-This section will provide the required information for users that want to get started using VIM immediately however I strongly recommend reading through the rest of this document at some point.
+This section will provide the required information for users that want to get started using VIM immediately.
+However I strongly recommend reading through the rest of this document.

 To open a document for editing, run